cbfrance/christopherbfrance.com/source/2008-01-03-kestrel-a-simple-web-app-for-community-supported-agriculture.html.markdown

 <blockquote>
 A CSA, (for Community Supported Agriculture) is a way for the food buying public to create a relationship with a farm and to receive a weekly basket of produce.
 By making a financial commitment to a farm, people become "members" (or "shareholders," or "subscribers") of the CSA. <span class="attribution"><a href="http://www.localharvest.org/csa/">Local Harvest</a></span>
 </blockquote>
 So far were in stage zero: Over the holidays I was brainstorming with some of my agri-geek friends in North Carolina, notably <a href="http://truefood.wordpress.com/">tes thraves</a>.
-(I like to say that tes is to poverty + agriculture issues as Jay-Z is to hip-hop -- a badass producer who just makes things happen.)  :) So far there's been a lot of excitement about it from both consumers and producers.
+(I like to say that tes is to poverty + agriculture issues as Jay-Z is to hip-hop &mdash; a badass producer who just makes things happen.)  :) So far there's been a lot of excitement about it from both consumers and producers.
 <ul>
 <li>Stage zero is lots of talk over drinks around the New Year's bonfire, basically.
 Check.
 </li>